jamie-mh/AuthenticatorPro/CONTRIBUTING.md

 ## Icons

+If you'd like to contribute some icons, check the [missing icons list](./extra/missing_icons.txt) for some that might need adding.
+There may be duplicates, so check first!

-If you wish to contribute more icons to the application, the procedure is as follows:
+To add an icon to the project the procedure is as follows:

 * Fork the repo